 If there is any likelihood that your pet will be returning to Australia, you must discuss this with the

 Live Animal office (see below) as early as possible.

 Animals cannot be imported (or returned) directly to Australia from some countries, so appropriate advice is essential before your animal leaves Australia.
 If you wish to re-import your pet within six months of export, preparations must be made prior to leaving Australia.

 2. Complying with the importing country's requirements

-The exporter is responsible for ensuring that the animal(s) will comply with the importing country's requirements at the time of export.
+Under Australian law, the exporter is responsible for ensuring that the animal(s) will comply with the importing country's requirements at the time of export.

 - visit the official website of the relevant government authority for the destination country